slowernews/wisdom-tldr/README.md

 > *'It takes more courage to reveal your insecurities than to hide them.' -- Alex Karras*

 ===
 ###On hiding and shame

+A man is not what he think he is, he is what he hides.

 > *'Do not build fortresses to protect yourself: isolation is dangerous.' -- Robert Greene (4th law of power)*

 > *'Well-kept gardens die by pacifism.'*

-> *'A man is not what he think he is, he is what he hides.'*

 > *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*

 > *'Nobody feels love when they feel shame.' -- John Townsend*

 ===
 ###On surrendering